OpenSoftwareSolutions/Teamshare/README.md

 * form groups
 * invite friends into your groups
 * store files inside your groups
-* synchronize your files on all your devices in a secure way
+* synchronize your files on all your devices in a secure and faster way

-No centralized server stores your data, all communication is secured and data is locally stored in an encrypted format.
+No centralized server stores your data because synchronization is performed by using peer-to-peer technology for each group.
+All communication is secured and data is locally stored in an encrypted format.

 For more information please visit TODO site